Palak paneer

-Palak paneer (/hns/) or palak chhena is an Indian dish consisting of chhena or paneer in a thick paste made from puréed spinach, called palak in Hindi, Marathi, Gujarati, and other Indian languages.
+Palak paneer (/hns/) or palak chhena is a dish from the Indian subcontinent consisting of chhena or paneer in a thick paste made from puréed spinach, called palak in Hindi, Marathi, Gujarati, Punjabi and other Indian languages.

 The terms palak chhena and saag chhena are sometimes used interchangeably in restaurants in the Anglosphere.
 However, saag chhena is different from traditional palak chhena in that it contains other green leafy vegetables, such as mustard greens, whereas palak paneer only contains spinach.
 Dhaba restaurants often specialize in palak chhena.

 Preparation

 Palak paneer is prepared by first boiling and pureeing spinach.
 The puree is then mixed with sautéed tomatoes and onions.
 Grilled cubes of paneer are then added to the puree.
 Palak paneer is typically spiced with ginger, garlic, tomatoes, garam masala, turmeric, chili powder, and cumin.